Wednesday, September 28 | Value-based Care, Thought Leadership

 Highmark has moved beyond the initial goal of complying with EVV to a second phase in which data collected is used to create insights into the needs of the individual, improving outcomes.
 Dr. Berdell said she feels this aspect of EVV will be even more important when it becomes mandatory for home health care in 2023.

-“We have data from providers who are ‘in the home,’ sometimes .
+“We have data from providers who are ‘in the home,’ sometimes on a daily basis.
 Case managers will be able to see if the plan of care is being followed.
 If it is, and members aren’t making the progress expected, adjustments can be made to better address their needs,” she said.

 This allows a more holistic approach to providing whole-person care extending member benefits to take advantage of other programs that we may offer with that information.